bactopia/bactopia.github.io/docs/usage-basic.md

 [SA110685, hybrid, false, [/example/SA110685_R1.fastq.gz, /example/SA110685_R2.fastq.gz], /example/SA110685.fastq.gz]
 [SA123186, paired-end, false, [/example/SA123186_R1.fastq.gz, /example/SA123186_R2.fastq.gz], null]
 [SA12345, single-end, true, [/example/SA12345.fastq.gz], null]
+[SA12345ONT, ont, true, [/example/SA12345ONT.fastq.gz], null]
 ```
-Each sample has passed validation and is put into a three element array:
+Each sample has passed validation and is put into a five element array:

 1. sample - the name for this sample
+2. runtype - the type of run (paired, single, ont, etc...) that should be used
-2. is_single_end - the reads are single-end (true) or paired-end (false)
+3. is_single_end - the reads are single-end (true) or paired-end (false)
-3. fastq_array - the fastqs associated with the sample
+4. fastq_array - the fastqs associated with the sample
+5. extra - Extra column for reads to be used in hybrid assembly

 This array is then automatically queued up for proccessing by Nextflow.